chili-publish/grafx-documentation/docs/GraFx-Studio/guides/layouts/index.md

 ![screenshot-full](layoutpresets03.png)

+Click create!

-Select the properties panel, and change the dimentions to 160 x 600.
+In the properties panel, you'll see the layout size.

 ![Skyscraper](sublayout-2.png)

-The new dimensions appear colored.
-This is because they [differ from the base values](/GraFx-Studio/concepts/layout-intent/?h=inherita#inheritance-model).
+If the values appear colored, it's because they differ from the base values.
+To learn more, read about the [Inheritance model](/GraFx-Studio/concepts/layout-intent/#inheritance-model).

 ## Move the elements on the layout